-Administering Entity: WV-HRP will be administered by the State through the West Virginia Department of Commerce with specific phases of the administration of WV-HRP conducted in coordination with, the West Virginia VOAD and the West Virginia National Guard.
+Administering Entity: WV-HRP will be administered by the State through the West Virginia Department of Commerce with specific phases of the administration of WV-HRP conducted in coordination with the Regional Planning and Development Councils, the West Virginia VOAD and the West Virginia National Guard.
+Housing Development Fund.

 Geographic Areas Eligible to be Served: Disaster declared counties: Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Monroe, Nicholas, Pocahontas, Roane, Summers, Webster.
-Eighty percent of the CDBG-DR funds will be awarded to those properties located in the most impacted counties of Greenbrier, Kanawha, Clay and Nicholas Counties.2
+Eighty percent of the CDBG-DR funds will be awarded to those properties located in the most impacted counties of Greenbrier, Kanawha, Clay and Nicholas Counties.